acoli-repo/AURIS/guidelines/draft/terms.md

 The annotation task for is to process each text in reading order and identify all markables.
 As described below, this process is partially automated.
 After marking a markable, it can also be assigned various attributes that characterize the type of the markable.
 Here, this comprises annotations for referentiality (`REF`), coreference (`COREF`), information status (`IS`, "givenness") and backward-looking center (`CB`, "sentence topic").

+These guidelines use a notation as it might be used \"on paper\" or in a text editor.
+For the practical procedure, see [Sect.
+2](format.md).
 In the examples given for illustration in this document, markables are marked by <u>underscores<u> (for the syntactic head), or, optionally, with square brackets \[...\] to clarify the boundaries of phrasal markables.
 Sometimes, for the sake of clarity, not all markables are marked in an example, but only those whose status is currently being discussed.

 ## 1.3 Automated Pre-Annotation